braincorp/robustus/README.md

     robustus install tornado==3.2.1 --no-remote-cache

+### Trouble shooting remote cache
+Sometimes package version are not avialable in the remote wheelhouse.
+If you are having issues installing pip / python packages, try the following:
+* Open a new shell, outside of the virtual environment
+* $ rm ~/.robustus_rc/{package}.rob (Look around the directory, name will not match exactly)
+* $ pip install package==version (e.g. pep8==1.4.6)
+* Navigate to this repo and re-run source use_repo.sh

 ### Cache Format

 Robustus cache is a directory with binary package archives.
 Packages under distutils are compressed